Shining a Light on Immigration: Insights from Move 4 Human Rights Summer Edition

 The Shadow of Immigration

-Throughout the program, participants applied what they had learned by working on group projects.
-The team worked on a project titled “The Shadow of Immigration,” aimed at highlighting the often-overlooked stories of immigrants and refugees.
-The project focused on the voices of refugees arriving in the Netherlands, specifically interviewing individuals in a refugee camp in Utrecht.
+During the program, participants put their learning into practice through group projects.
+Their project, The Shadow of Immigration, aimed to highlight the often-overlooked stories of immigrants and refugees.
+The team focused on the experiences of refugees arriving in the Netherlands, interviewing individuals in an asylum center in Utrecht.

-"The shadow is a metaphor for explaining that sometimes [in order to see] shadows, you have to put lights [on]," explains Marie.
-"We decided to put lights on this subject to highlight the unspoken words and situations that immigrants face."
+“The shadow is a metaphor,” explains Marie.
+“Sometimes, in order to see shadows, you have to put lights on.
+We wanted to highlight the unspoken words and situations that immigrants face.”

 Impact

-The team is hopeful that “The Shadow of Immigration” will foster greater empathy and understanding.
-By bringing these stories to the forefront, they aim to challenge existing stereotypes and encourage a more compassionate view of immigration.
+The team hopes that The Shadow of Immigration will foster greater empathy and understanding.
+By bringing these stories to light, they aim to challenge stereotypes and encourage a more compassionate view of immigration.

 Marie, Catherine, Maria, and Rexhina’s participation in the Move 4 Human Rights Summer Edition showcases the effectiveness of combining education, creativity, and collaboration in advancing human rights advocacy.
 Their project stands as a testament to their dedication to making a meaningful impact on how immigration is perceived and understood.